| |

 I’m Welsh born and bred and I have the best list of phrases you hear in Wales (specifically sayings from South Wales).
 You’ll love and laugh at them and maybe learn something, I’m sure.
 I’ve added a few bonus words at the end too.

-So many times I’ve said these 20 words or sayings from South Wales and been met with confusion when not at home because I’m neither speaking Welsh or English to English-speakers.
-I’ve gone all of my life assuming these phrases are said around the whole UK but certain ones I’ve had pointed out to me by English friends or asked what something means and I’ve realised it’s so specific to Wales, South Wales or sometimes the phrases are only heard in Cardiff and Barry!
+I’ve gone all of my life assuming these phrases are said around the whole UK but certain ones I’ve had pointed out to me by English friends or asked what something means and I’ve realised it’s so specific to Wales, South Wales or sometimes the Welsh basic phrases are only heard in Cardiff and Barry!

 Disclosure: This blog post may contain affiliate links, meaning, at no extra cost to you, I may earn commission if you click through and make a purchase.
 As an Amazon Associate I earn from qualifying purchases.
 For more information, see my Privacy Policy and Terms & Conditions.